-This page serves as the hub for information for participants receiving DD services, their legal representatives, and their families.
+This page is the hub for people interested in or receiving DD services, their legal representatives, and their families.

 What are DD Services?

 DD Services focus on helping eligible participants live the most independent lives possible.
-Goals are identified and habilitation is developed to teach participants skills to be employed, live as independently as possible, and access the community.
+Goals are identified and habilitation is developed to teach participants skills to be employed, live where they want, and access their community.

 The Division does not provide cash payments or payments for room and board.

 Services will be offered when funding becomes available.
-Funding is offered based on your Date of Request.
-The Date of Request can be as early as the date of eligibility application.
+Funding is usually offered based on your date of application.
+You are eligible to receive Service Coordination services while you are on the wait list.

 Level of Care

 You decide who is on your ISP team.
-It must include you, your Coordinator, and any DD service providers you get services from.
+It must include you, your coordinator, and any DD providers you get services from.
 If you have a guardian, he or she is also on the team.
-You can invite any other family, friends, or organizations who support you.
+You can invite other family, friends, or organizations who support you.

 This meeting is with your ISP team.
-There are at least two of these meetings each year.
-One is the main planning meeting.
-The second is a follow up to see your progress toward your goals.
-If your services and supports are not meeting your needs at any point in the year, any team member can call your Coordinator to request a meeting.
+There are at least two meetings each year.
+Your "annual ISP" is the main planning meeting.
+Other meetings discuss your progress toward your goals.
+If your services and supports are not meeting your needs, any team member can call your coordinator to request a meeting at any time.